thomasghc/thomasghc.github.io/_pages/about.md

 Main Experiences
 ======
-  - works in Peking University Library from July, 2023.
-[PKUL Homepage](https://www.lib.pku.edu.cn/)
+  - works for Peking University Library from July, 2023.
+[PKUL Link](https://www.lib.pku.edu.cn/)

-  - obtains a master's degree in information science in ISTIC in Jan, 2023.
-[ISTIC Homepage](https://www.istic.ac.cn/)
+  - obtains a master's degree in information science in the Institute of Scientific and Technical Information of China in Jan, 2023.
+[ISTIC Link](https://www.istic.ac.cn/)

+  - obtains a bachelor's degree in software engineering in Peking University in July, 2020.
+[PKU Link](https://www.pku.edu.cn/)

+  - obtains a bachelor's degree in automation in Beijing Jiaotong University in June, 2016.
+[BJTU Link](https://www.bjtu.edu.cn/)

 Journal Publications
 ======